-You may receive vocational rehabilitation and employment services to help with job training, employment accommodations, resume development, and job seeking skills coaching.
-Other services may be provided to assist Veterans in starting their own businesses or independent living services for those who are severely disabled and unable to work in traditional employment.
-Click on the "How to Apply" tab to learn more and apply for vocational rehabilitation and employment services.
+You may receive Veteran Readiness and Employment (VR&E) (Formerly known as Vocational Rehabilitation and Employment) services to help with job training, education, employment accommodations, resume development, and job seeking skills coaching.
+Other services may be provided to assist Veterans and Service members in starting their own businesses or independent living services for those who are severely disabled and unable to work in traditional employment.
+To learn more about the VR&E program, review the VR&E Process page, and the tabs and links on this page.
+Click on the "How to Apply" tab to apply for VR&E services.

 If you support a Veteran or Servicemember with a service-connected disability, who faces difficult employment challenges, there may be little left in the household budget for your higher education and career advancement.
 VA may offer assistance to help you assess your career goals and abilities, find your next job, further your education and skills, and identify places where you can get job training.

 VA may extend vocational counseling and support to family members on topics including:

 Eligible Veterans and Service members may apply for Veteran Readiness and Employment benefits here.